rhx/SwiftGObject/README.md

     swift build
     swift test

-Please note that on macOS, due to a bug currently in the Swift Package Manager, you need to pass in the build flags manually, i.e. instead of `swift build` and `swift test` you can run
+Please note that on macOS, due to a bug in the Swift Package Manager prior to Swift 5.4, if you have Xcode-12.4 or older, you need to pass in the build flags manually, i.e. instead of `swift build` and `swift test` you can run

     swift build `./run-gir2swift.sh flags -noUpdate`
     swift test  `./run-gir2swift.sh flags -noUpdate`